danilobellini/audiolazy/README.rst

-Matplotlib as well as default Python structures like lists and generators, AudioLazy is a starting project written in pure Python proposing digital audio signal processing (DSP), featuring a simple synthesizer, analysis tools, filters, biologial auditory periphery modeling, among other functionalities.
+Matplotlib as well as default Python structures like lists and generators, AudioLazy is a starting project written in pure Python proposing digital audio signal processing (DSP), featuring a simple synthesizer, analysis tools, filters, biological auditory periphery modeling, among other functionalities.

 Status
 """"""

-This is the first deploy of a pre-alpha package.
-For now, you can use already the audiolazy.lazy_itertools with element-wise operators, and create your own filters with the lazy_filter module.
+This is a pre-alpha package.
+For now, you can do some lazy element-wise maths with Stream objects; use the lazy_itertools module, a itertools decorated replica that have element-wise operators; create your own LTI filters using the filter equation directly on Z-domain with the lazy_filter.z object; use the lazy_synth module to do some synthesis with TableLookup objects, like FM synthesis calling the sinusoid twice; play your sound with a AudioIO instance, perhaps seem as a context manager, with its play method.

 Some documentation will be included soon.

 ----